karthikpsree/video_moment_retrieval/README.md

 Video Moment Retrieval System:
-It uses YOLOv8 object recognition at its core with color identification logic Minor NLP techniques for query processing, class finder,
+YOLOv8 object recognition at its core with color identification logic.
+Minor NLP techniques for query processing.
+Class finder a simple mapping of objects to that of classes present in MSCOCO dataset.
+A Streamlit UI